SACHIN0280/clinicals-app-clone/NOTES.md

 ### 2c.
 What is your fallback if the notification service is down?

-**Two-layer fallback:**

-1. **Immediate fallback (same request):** The Edge Function wraps the WhatsApp API call in a try-catch.
-If it fails (5xx, timeout, rate limit), it immediately retries once after a 500ms delay, then falls back to sending an **email** via Resend (a developer-friendly transactional email API).
-Email is a lower-risk, highly reliable channel.

-2. **Guaranteed delivery via Supabase queue (async):** Failed notifications are written to a `notification_queue` table with a `failed` status.
-A separate cron job (Supabase `pg_cron` or an Edge Function scheduled every 5 minutes) re-processes these rows.
-This decouples notification delivery from the user-facing form submission, so a failed third-party call never blocks or degrades the candidate's form experience.
+The enquiry should still be saved successfully in Supabase even if the notification service is unavailable.
+Notification delivery should be handled separately from the enquiry submission so that a third-party API failure does not prevent the lead from being created.

+If the notification request fails, the system can log the failure and retry it later.
+The team can also see the enquiry directly from the dashboard and contact the lead manually if required.

-3. **Visibility:** The team dashboard has a subtle "notification status" indicator per lead so they know if auto-notification failed and can manually reach out.
+3. **Visibility:** I would implement a subtle "notification status" indicator per lead so they know if auto-notification failed and can manually reach out.

 ---